pelias/wof-pip-service/README.md

 ## Downloading Data

-To download data, use `npm download` from [pelias/whosonfirst](https://www.npmjs.com/package/pelias-whosonfirst).
+To download data, use `npm run download` from [pelias/whosonfirst](https://www.npmjs.com/package/pelias-whosonfirst).
 In order to reduce duplicate code between Pelias modules, there is no script to download data in this module.